amyreese/thundermail.app/README.md

 4. In mail, open Preferences -> General -> Manage Plug-ins, and enable Gmailinator.
 5. You will be prompted to restart Mail

+## Allow usage in Big Sur
+Run `spctl --add ~/Library/Mail/Bundles/GMailinator.mailbundle` to allow it to be loaded because it's not code-signed.

 ## Credits

 A lot of this was built with heavy use of of the